seanlaw/WHAM/README.md

     *  A combination of any of the above methods
 2. Uses energies as input which avoids false assumptions (i.e., K vs. K/2 force constants)
 3. Written in C++ and is both speed and memory efficient
-4. Does <b>not</b> require binning and is, therefore, theoretically more accurate than all other binning-based methods
+4. Does <b>not</b> require binning (i.e., binless) and is, therefore, theoretically more accurate than all other binning-based methods
 5. Can generate N-dimensional potentials-of-mean-force (PMFs) using sparse matrices

 #Installation